varkenvarken/docker-windows-wsl-hyperv/README.md

 docker context create lin --docker host=tcp://127.0.0.1:2375
 ```

-Now we can interact with both dockerd deamons from within a Powershell w. elevated prvileges:
+Now we can interact with both dockerd deamons from within a Powershell w. elevated privileges:

 ```powershell
 # the windows dockerd